1. Purpose of policy

 - refer students to additional support services such as counselling, academic skills development or advocacy services

 - provide procedural advice to staff members involved in handling complaints, ensuring compliance with policies and procedures.

 5.3 The Student Ombudsman cannot:

 - provide advice to students as to the merits of their case

 - advocate on behalf of students to decision makers

 - investigate matters in which the complainant is not a student or a former student of the University

 - investigate any matter in which there is a real or perceived conflict of interest (an Assistant Student Ombudsman may be appointed to investigate the matter), and

-- review any decision of the Student Appeals Committee or Student Disciplinary Appeals Committee.
+- review any decision of the Student Academic Appeals Committee or Student Misconduct Appeals Committee.

 5.4 The Student Ombudsman also provides advice to the Pro Vice-Chancellor (Students) on the development of good practice in student grievance resolution, and has an educative role to ensure complaint-handling by staff is undertaken to the highest standard.